scottrlarson/profession/content/services/computer/home-office/install-software_package.md

 +++
 I can install and configure a wide variety of software packages ranging from office applications to professional products.<!--more-->

+## Additional Charges

 <ul>
-<li>If your program requires data to be transferred from one location to another that is an additional cost of $20.00 per 125 gigabytes or less.</span></li>
+<li>If personal data associated with your software or application to be transferred from one location to another that is an additional cost of $20.00 per 125 gigabytes or less.</span></li>
 </ul>

 {{% service-custom label="Per Item" item="$5" %}}